 By the 1980′s, book publishing was still print-bound, and video was becoming the next big thing.
 I went back to school for a master’s degree in telecommunications and became a media producer for Eastman Kodak in Rochester, New York.

-While I was at Kodak, I met my husband and subsequently combined a career in marketing communications with raising a family.
+I met my husband and subsequently combined a career in marketing communications with raising a family.

 By this time, families with mentally ill loved ones, as well as brave individuals who suffered from mental illness, had begun speaking and writing about their experiences.
 I discovered E. Fuller Torrey’s Surviving Schizophrenia, an enlightened book that changed my life.